cyclaero/void-zones-tools/README.md

 ### How do I deploy the void zone method on my FreeBSD machine?

-On the FreeBSD machine clone the present `void-zones-tools` project:
+On the FreeBSD machine, clone the present `void-zones-tools` project:

     # git clone https://github.com/cyclaero/void-zones-tools.git